2021 Friend of the Flint Hills Awarded to Dr. Tom Eddy

 They have also supported a variety of nonprofits which utilize and advocate for the Flint Hills.

-“Scott and Carol Ritchie have spent most of their adult lives enjoying the great national treasure that is the Flint Hills,” said Bruce Snead, President of the Flint Hills Discovery Center Foundation.
+“Scott and Carol Ritchie have spent most of their adult lives enjoying the great national treasure that is the Flint Hills,” Bruce Snead, President of the Flint Hills Discovery Center Foundation, said.

 Scott and Carol Ritchie were honored at the annual recognition event on Saturday, April 14, 2018, at the Flint Hills Discovery Center in Manhattan.

 2017 Friend of the Flint Hills Awarded to Symphony in the Flint Hills

 The Foundation is pleased to recognize all those who have created and supported the Symphony in the Flint Hills and their contributions to the Flint Hills with this award.

-“It is difficult to overestimate the value and impact the Symphony has had in growing the appreciation and knowledge of our Flint Hills, not only here in Kansas but truly around the world,” said Snead.
+“It is difficult to overestimate the value and impact the Symphony has had in growing the appreciation and knowledge of our Flint Hills, not only here in Kansas but truly around the world,” Snead said.

 2016 Friend of the Flint Hills Awarded to Nancy Kassebaum Baker